EnergyInnovation/eps-docs/docs/models/us.md

   * Direct emissions by building type and end use
   * Emissiosn by building type and end use (reallocated energy carriers)
   * Final energy graphs (by source and by sector)
+  * Carbon captured by end use
+  * Carbon tax revenue by source
+  * Hydrogen production by pathway

 ### **3.4.8 - December 6, 2023**